Junie Barnes

-Junie Shoaf "Lefty" Barnes (December 1, 1911 – December 31, 1963) was a professional baseball pitcher who played in two games for the Cincinnati Reds in 1934.
+Junie Shoaf "Lefty" Barnes (December 1, 1911 – December 31, 1963) was an American professional baseball pitcher who played in two games for the Cincinnati Reds in 1934.
 He attended Wake Forest University.
 When Barnes played with the Reds in 1934, he was one of three players (Beryl Richmond and Sherman Edwards were the other two) who were not assigned a uniform number.